balaji206/E-commerce/README.md

 - ## Validate Password:
 - Use bcrypt to hash the entered password.
 - Compare it with the stored hashed password for authentication.

+## Milestone-8
+- Designed a reusable card component with props for product details (e.g., name, image, price).
+- Added a grid layout or flexbox for displaying multiple cards neatly.

+## Milestone-9
+- Create the form for products
+- This form will take multiple product images images as input

+## Milestone-10
+- Created product schema
+- Created an end point to validate and store product details in mongodb.